marjoleinF/pre/README.md

 ![](inst/README-figures/README-unnamed-chunk-11-1.png)

-The values of the rules and linear terms for each observation are saved in `expl$predictors` and the contributions in `expl$contribution`.
+The values of the rules and linear terms for each observation are saved in `expl$predictors`, their contributions in `expl$contribution` and the predicted values in `expl$predicted.value`.

 We can assess correlations between the baselearners appearing in the ensemble using the `corplot()` function: